 The Special Envoy is closely involved with the implementation of U.S. policy on the cross-border security, political, economic and social issues arising in the Great Lakes region of Africa.
 Through regular contact with regional leaders and collaboration with representatives of partner nations and organizations, the Special Envoy engages actively in support of democracy and long-term peace and stability in the region.

-Vision: A Sudan and South Sudan that are at peace internally, with one another, and with their neighbors.
+Vision: A Sudan that is at peace internally and with their neighbors.

 Mission: The United States is: